Recycling Batteries, Light Bulbs, and Clothing

 Donation List and Interactive Map

 Donate and Recycle- the best way to get rid of your textiles, books, furniture, and other household items!
-It will not only help those in need but it will also cut down on the amount of Brookline trash that is being sent to the landfill!
+It will help those in need and cut down on the amount of Brookline trash that is being sent to the landfill!
 Please see the list of charities below and also utilize our interactive map link to see where you can donate!

 View this interactive map.